fs/android-base/README.md

 * Just uncomment [these lines](https://github.com/fs/android-base/blob/master/app/build.gradle#L41-L48) and fill them up with your credentials

 ##Notes on ProGuarding
-Initial project already has proguard config for included libraries.
+Project already has proguard config for included libraries.
-If you add library check proguard section of documentation and update [proguard-rules.pro](https://github.com/fs/android-base/blob/master/app/proguard-rules.pro)
+If you add library check proguard section of documentation and update [proguard-rules.pro](https://github.com/fs/android-base/blob/master/app/proguard-rules.pr)

-##Notes on Java 8 lambdas support: retrolambda and jack and jil
+##Notes on lambdas support: retrolambda and jack and Jill
 Now Jack and Jil allow to use lambdas.
-Also aims to speed up compilation process.
+Also it aims to speed up compilation process.
-But it's very buggy and does not support annotation processing (we can't use even butterknife).
+But it's buggy and does not support annotation processing (butterknife, dart, greenrobot eventbus3, dagger use it).
-When these drawbacks will be eliminated we move from retrolambda to jack&jil
+When these drawbacks will be eliminated we move from retrolambda to jack&jill

 ## Credits
 Android app skeleton is maintained by [Adel Nizamutdinov](http://github.com/adelnizamutdinov) and [Ilya Eremin](http://github.com/ilyaeremin).